yansalim/no-vector_local/README.md

-# Vectorless PDF Chatbot
+# Stateless PDF Chatbot

 A sophisticated chatbot application that allows users to upload PDF documents and ask questions about their content.
-The system uses a multi-stage approach without vector search or cosine similarity.
+The system is completely stateless - all document data is stored in the user's browser, making it perfect for serverless deployments.

 ## Features

+### Stateless Architecture
+- **No Server Storage**: Documents are processed and stored entirely in the browser
+- **Serverless-Friendly**: Zero file system dependencies, perfect for Vercel/Netlify
+- **Privacy-First**: Your documents never leave your device after processing
+- **LocalStorage Persistence**: Documents persist across browser sessions

-### Setup Stage
+### Document Processing
-- **Document Upload**: Upload up to 10 PDF documents
+- **Upload up to 100 PDF documents**
-- **Collection Description**: Provide a description of what the documents are about
+- **Instant text extraction** and processing
+- **Editable collection descriptions**
+- **Add/remove documents** without losing chat history

-### Chat Stage
+### Chat Experience
 The system follows a 3-step process for each question:

-1. **Document Selection**: LLM selects relevant documents based on the collection description and question
+1. **Document Selection**: LLM selects relevant documents based on description and question
-2. **Page Relevance**: For each selected document, processes 20 pages at a time to identify relevant pages
+2. **Page Relevance**: Identifies the most relevant pages from selected documents
-3. **Answer Generation**: Uses all relevant pages to generate a comprehensive answer
+3. **Answer Generation**: Uses relevant pages to generate comprehensive answers with citations

 ## Architecture